adventuremomblog

 If you do bounce off a tree in the water or the side of the riverbank it’s not the end of the world.

-My only tip is to brace yourself if you know you’re going to bump against something in the water or get stuck on shallow ground.
+My only tip is to brace yourself if you’re going to bump against something in the water or get stuck on shallow ground.

 tanking on the North Platte River in Nebraska